-9.0 Training
+9.0 TRAINING

-- 9.1 Staff are trained on the delivery of RSE as part of their induction and also regular training sessions as part of their continuing professional development. - 9.2 The PSHE Co-ordinator, Laura Eaves, will also invite visitors from outside the school, such as school nurses or sexual health professionals, to provide support and training to staff teaching RSE.
+- 9.1 Staff are trained on the delivery of RSE as part of their induction and it is included in our continuing professional development calendar. - 9.2 The PSHE Co-ordinator will also invite visitors from outside the school, such as school nurses or sexual health professionals, to provide support and training to staff teaching RSE.

-10.0 Complaints Procedure
+10.0 COMPLAINTS PROCEDURE